Vector35/binaryninja-api/docs/dev/bnil-overview.md

-# Binary Ninja Intermediate Language Series, Part 0: Overview
+# Binary Ninja Intermediate Language: Overview

 The Binary Ninja Intermediate Language (BNIL) is a semantic representation of the assembly language instructions for a native architecture in Binary Ninja.
 BNIL is actually a family of intermediate languages that work together to provide functionality at different abstraction layers.